Karthikeyan-mintbook/Java-And-Derby-Example/README.md

   * Its acheived by Just you Import derby.jar file in your application development time.
 So your java application will take care of database operations.Eg : CRUD.

-  * NOTE: Here I am mention core java application and without MySQL Server connection application.
+  * NOTE: Here I am mention core java application and without MySQL Server connection.
 Local database for maintain application datas.

   * Derby is Opensource.
 Under the Apache License, Version 2.0.